zenml-io/zenml/examples/step_operator_remote_training/README.md

 #### GCP Vertex AI

-[Vertex AI](https://cloud.google.com/vertex-ai) offers specialised compute to run [custom training jobs](https://cloud.google.com/vertex-ai/docs/training/custom-training) and has a beautiful UI to track and manage your models and logs.
+[Vertex AI](https://cloud.google.com/vertex-ai) offers specialized compute to run [custom training jobs](https://cloud.google.com/vertex-ai/docs/training/custom-training) and has a beautiful UI to track and manage your models and logs.
 You can now use ZenML to submit an individual step to run on a managed training job managed on Vertex AI.